Amputation means the separation of a limb from the body. This can involve the fingers, hands, toes, feet, arms, or legs.

 Our attorneys will work to minimize your degree of fault in the accident.
 We will find evidence that shifts blame to others involved.
 The smaller your role, the more compensation you can recover.

-Speak with a Miami Amputation Accident Attorney Today
+Speak with a Miami Personal Injury Attorney Today